The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 That's not a template problem.
 That's an information architecture problem.
 No amount of reorganizing your Google Drive will fix it.

-What an AI-Generated Discovery Call Agenda Actually Looks Like
+What an AI-Generated Discovery Agenda Actually Contains

 This is the problem we built Discovery Agenda Generation to solve inside Audity.

-Instead of you opening a blank doc and trying to remember what to ask, the platform generates a structured discovery call agenda tailored to that specific client.
-Not a generic template.
-A starting point that reflects what you already know about this company.
+Instead of opening a blank doc and trying to remember how to prepare for a discovery call consulting clients expect, the platform generates a structured agenda tailored to that specific prospect.

-Company-specific context questions from web intelligence
+Company-specific questions from web intelligence

 The agenda pulls from what Audity's web scraping already captured about the prospect's company.
 If their website mentions a recent acquisition, the agenda includes questions about integration challenges.
 If their competitors are investing in AI, it surfaces that context so you can ask how they're thinking about competitive positioning.